Wheat Akasan or Akasan de Ble (Haitian Name) is a porridge made with bulgur wheat. You can also call it Wheat Porridge.

 I am back to my old self again by making a healthy breakfast.
 So proud of myself!
 I have done another version of Akasan with wheat (Wheat Akasan or Aksasan de Ble), which I totally forgot about.
-Wheat Akasan and same as the original version of Akasan made with corn is another healthy breakfast from Haiti and maybe other Caribbean Islands as well.
+Wheat Akasan is the same as the original version of Akasan made with corn.
+There are healthy breakfasts from Haiti and maybe other Caribbean islands.

-It fascinates me when I chat with people from different cultures and realize the similarities we have with foods and the different ways we cook.
-People from Europe, Latin America, and other Caribbean islands have many similar dishes prepared with the same ingredients but cooked different ways.
+It fascinates me when I chat with people from different cultures and realize that we have similar dishes different ways to cook them.
+People from Europe, Latin America, and other Caribbean islands have many similar breakfast dishes prepared with the same ingredients but cooked differently.

 I take lots of pleasure cooking foods I remember eating when I was much younger.
 There are so many of them, and it is a challenge to keep remembering and finding the ingredients.
 When I remember, I love sharing and bring back old comfort foods that made us strong.
 And, this time, I am sharing Wheat Akasan.